elisawarner/Imaging_Toolkit/README.md

 **Last Updated:** Jan 06, 2020

 ## Description:
 This code is designed to help create an easy-to-use method for image preprocessing.
 It is for use with Python 3.6.
+It was written specifically to work with Aperio .SVS files, but if your file type works in a similar way this should work too.

 ## Files Included:
 * `patch_extractor.ipynb` : Extracts patches from histology slides